 Can I nominate a woman to apply?

-No, we are not accepting nominations at this time.
-But please, write to that one woman you know who should consider running for office and tell her about our program.
+We are not accepting nominations at this time.
+But please write to that one woman you know who should consider running for office and tell her about our program.
 Send her an email; here is a draft modified from our partners at She Should Run:

 I heard about this program at The University of Texas at Austin called the LBJ Women's Campaign School and thought of you.
 I think you are (adjective) and I believe you have what it takes to make a difference in your community.
 I hope you will consider (running for office/ becoming a campaign manager).
 You have one vote already.
 Mine.